tinganho/balanced-storage/README.md

     showSubViews() {
 		for (let i = 0; i < 10; i++) {
-			on UserChangelTitle[] as UserChangelTitles // We name a collection of toggles as UserChangelTitles this.subView.push(new View(this.user));
+			on UserChangelTitle[] as UserChangeTitles // We name a collection of toggles as UserChangeTitles this.subView.push(new View(this.user));
 		}
-		this.onDestroy(this.removeSubViews);
+		this.onDestroy(this.removeSubViews); // This line tells the compiler the toggle(memory) management shoud be done here.
     }

 	onDestroy(callback: () => void) {